 At Shout About Us, we’ve written time and time again about the importance of responding to negative online reviews of your business.
-Now, we have new data from Yelp that lends additional support to this idea, driving home the message that your agency’s review response strategy matters.
+Now, we have new data from Yelp that lends additional support to this idea, driving home the message that your brand or agency’s review response strategy matters.

 The survey, which was conducted October 2021 and published last month, was commissioned by Yelp and interviewed more than 1,500 U.S. participants aged 18 and up.
 What it reveals, as we’ll explore in this article, are the dramatic and impactful ways in which owner responses to business reviews can influence consumer behavior — and in turn, your company’s profit margins.
 Specifically, we’ll be taking a look at three key findings from the study:

 - The impact of owner responses on consumer attitudes toward poorly-reviewed businesses

 - How the practice of paying for or incentivizing reviews impacts consumer trust